The Tian Research Group

 Research Themes

-Biological tissues are highly complex electrochemical computing machines with many components and interconnections.
-The architecture, sensing mechanisms, inter-component communication and computing protocols of biological tissues are only starting to be deciphered on the scale of small circuits in a rudimentary manner.
-To advance our understanding of bioelectrical complexity, we need new tools and biomaterials that can interrogate bioelectrical and biomechanical activities or establish seamless biointerfaces at different length scales.
+Biological tissues represent remarkably intricate electrochemical systems, teeming with diverse components and interconnections.
+The structure, sensing mechanisms, inter-component communication, and computing protocols of these tissues are only just beginning to be unraveled at the level of basic circuits.
+To delve deeper into the fascinating realm of bioelectrical complexity, we must develop innovative tools and biomaterials capable of probing bioelectrical and biomechanical activities or forging seamless biointerfaces across various length scales.

 Soft-hard interfaces